 What to Do When an Employer Contests Unemployment Benefits

-What happens when you file for unemployment and your employer contests your claim?
+Imagine what you would do if an ex-employer contested your claim for unemployment benefits and you were denied payment due to their challenge.
 In most cases, the company contests your claim because they don’t believe you are eligible to receive unemployment benefits.
-Some typical reasons for unemployment disqualification include when an employee is fired for cause, when the employee quits, or when they were considered a contractor rather than an employee.
+Some typical reasons for unemployment disqualification include when an employee is fired for cause, when the employee quits a job by their own accord, or when they were considered a contractor rather than an employee.

 If your employer contests your claim for unemployment, your case will be reviewed by an investigator from your State Department of Labor.
 The investigator will analyze the information provided by the employer and may interview the employer to gather additional insight.